AdobeDocs/campaign-classic.en/help/web/using/use-case--creating-an-email-delivery.md

   >[!NOTE]
   >
   >This step requires you to save at least one Web application beforehand.
-These can be found in the **[!UICONTROL Campaigns > Web applications]** universe of your console.
+These can be found in the **[!UICONTROL Campaigns > Web applications]** tab of your console.

 ## Step 5 - Saving the delivery {#step-5---saving-the-delivery}

 Once the content is integrated, save the delivery by clicking **Save**.
-It will now be displayed in your list of deliveries, found in the **[!UICONTROL Campaigns > Deliveries]** universe.
+It will now be displayed in your list of deliveries, found in the **[!UICONTROL Campaigns > Deliveries]** tab.